-- ✓ Abide by your Branch and National Policies and Procedures - Remain up to date with communications in Scouting such as newsletters, email communications and other forms of communication - ✓ Abide by the adult Code of Conduct and Code of Ethics - ✓ Abide by the organisations' Child Protection Policies and Procedures - ✓ Attend Group Council Meetings - ✓ Attend relevant District, Region, Branch Meetings - ✓ Create and maintain an environment where all youth members have the right to feel safe - Commit to ongoing personal development and training in Scouting including supporting outdoor activities - ✓ Look after the wellbeing and safety of youth members in your section, as well as any youth members in the organisation - ✓ Always ensure you are creating and supporting a safe environment for all
+- ✓ Abide by your Branch and National Policies and Procedures - ✓ Understand the responsibilities of managing a Unit of Venturer which has minors and adults as youth members and the policies and procedures that need to be undertaken for youth members that are over 18 years of age - Remain up to date with communications in Scouting such as newsletters, email communications and other forms of communication - ✓ Abide by the Adult Code of Conduct and Code of Ethics - ✓ Abide by the organisations' Child Protection Policies and Procedures - ✓ Attend Group Council Meetings - ✓ Attend relevant District, Region, Branch Meetings - ✓ Create and maintain an environment where all youth members have the right to feel safe - ✓ Commit to ongoing personal development and training in Scouting including in supporting outdoor activities - ✓ Look after the wellbeing and safety of youth members in your section, as well as any youth members in the organisation - ✓ Look after the wellbeing and safety of your youth members and any youth members in the organisation - ✓ Always ensure you are creating and supporting a safe environment for all

-The Adult Leader is the responsible person in the Scout section to ensure adherence to all National and Branch Policies and Procedures.
+The Adult Leader is the responsible person in the Venturer Scout Section to ensure adherence to all National and Branch Policies and Procedures.

-In accordance with the Adults in Scouting Policy, your role as a Leader in the Scout section will be reviewed at regular intervals by your Group Leader/ Leader in Charge or your District/ Region personnel.
+In accordance with the Adults in Scouting Policy, your role as a Leader in the Venturer Scout section will be reviewed at regular intervals by your Group Leader/ Leader in Charge or your District/ Region personnel with input from the Unit Council.
 Upon review you and the reviewer can reappoint you to this Section for another agreed period, re-task your skills to another part of Scouting or resign you, depending on the needs of the Group and your needs at the time.